chippyash/Math-Matrix/README.md

 ####  Numeric matrices have additional attributes

 *  IsComplex: boolean - Is the matrix instanceof ComplexMatrix?
-*  IsIdentity: boolean - Is the matrix and identity matrix?
+*  IsIdentity: boolean - Is the matrix an identity matrix?
 *  IsNonsingular: boolean - Is the matrix non singular
 *  IsNumeric: boolean - Is the matrix instanceof NumericMatrix?
 *  IsRational: boolean -  Is the matrix instanceof RationalMatrix?